-It used to be the case that the PCB trace that connected them could be thought of as a perfect (instantaneous ) connection, so you could make your design using the data sheets of the two circuits.
-If you connected them over a long cable (or radio channel etc) then you needed to do a bit more than that because the connection was no longer perfect.
+It used to be the case that the PCB trace that connected them could be thought of as a perfect (instantaneous) connection, so you could make your design using only the data sheets of the two circuits.
+If you connected them over a long cable (or radio channel etc.) then you needed to do a bit more than that because the connection was no longer perfect.

-Well some years ago, the electronic circuits being used in most circuits became so fast (rise and fall time rather than clock rate) that even the PCB traces could no longer be assumed to be perfect.
-They became "Transmission lines" which come with their own behaviours that can be explained by simple science, but that most electronics graduates know nothing about.
+Some years ago, the electronic devices being used in most circuits became so fast (rise and fall time rather than clock rate) that even the PCB traces could no longer be assumed to be perfect.
+They became "Transmission lines" which come with their own behaviours that can be explained by simple science, but that most engineers don't even think about.

-It is vitally important to understand the principles of transmission lines and return currents to be able to design an electronic board or system these days.
-You must plan your system for good signal integrity from the start, so that you can acheive not only the function, but speed, reliability and Electromagnetic Compatibility (EMC).
+It is vitally important to understand the principles of transmission lines and the paths of the return currents as well as the signal currents to be able to properly design an electronic board or system.
+You must plan your system for good Signal Integrity from the start, so that you can achieve not only the function, but speed, reliability and Electromagnetic Compatibility (EMC).

-Then because the driver and receiver circuits are no longer fully characterised by the data sheet, you need to simulate the connections using IBIS models of the driver, receiver and the transmission line.
-Then you need to be able to look at that simulation result and interpret if it is acceptable or not, and if not what can be done to make it acceptable.
+Now because the driver and receiver circuits are no longer fully characterised by the data sheet, you need to simulate the connections using models of the driver, transmission line and receiver together.
+You also need confidence that the simulation results actually represents reality - otherwise you are wasting your time, then you need to be able to look at the simulation results and interpret if it is acceptable or not, and if not what can be done to make it acceptable.

 We would be happy to discuss offering training in Signal Integrity (SI), or problem solving if you now have a problem that you cannot work out.

 Of course any Custom Electronics work that we do for your project will bear SI in mind from start to finish to ensure that your system can be completely reliable.